kangah-codes/purple/orbit/src/legal/privacy-policy.md

 _Last updated: 11th May, 2025_

-Your privacy matters.
-This Privacy Policy explains how Purple collects, uses, and protects any information you provide while using the app.

-By using Purple, you agree to the practices outlined here.
-If you do not agree, please stop using the app.

 ## 1. Information Collected

-Purple is designed to collect **minimal data**.
 Depending on how you use the app, we may collect:

-- **Local data** stored on your device (e.g., your transactions and budget details).
+-   **Local data** stored on your device (e.g., transactions, budgets, accounts).
-- **App usage data** (e.g., crash reports, feature usage) — only if analytics are enabled.
+-   **App usage and interaction data** — such as:
-- **Optional sync data**, if you choose to use a sync or backup feature tied to third-party services (e.g., Firebase, Google Drive).
+    -   Screens visited and navigation flows
+    -   Button taps and UI interactions
+    -   App opens and exits
+    -   Session duration
+    -   Changes to app settings and or configurations
+    -   Crash or error events (including error type, severity, and context)
+-   **Device metadata** used for analytics and debugging:
+    -   Operating system name and version
+    -   App version and build number
+    -   Device brand and model
+    -   Device ID and unique identifier (used to associate events)
+    -   Carrier information
+    -   Whether you're using an emulator

+**No names, email addresses, passwords, or payment information are collected.**

 ## 2. How Your Data Is Used

-Any data collected is used to:
+**Any collected data is used to**:

-- Provide core app functionality.
+-   Provide and improve core app functionality
-- Improve the app (e.g., by identifying crashes or bugs).
+-   Debug crashes or technical issues
-- Communicate updates, if you've opted in.
+-   Understand usage patterns to improve user experience
+-   Introduce new features and enhancements

+**We do not**:

+-   Sell your data to third parties
+-   Share your data with advertisers
-We do **not** sell your data.
-We do **not** track you across other apps or websites.
+-   Track you across other apps or websites

 ## 3. Third-Party Services

 Purple may integrate with third-party services such as:

 -   **Analytics & Crash Reporting**: To help identify and fix issues (e.g., Firebase, Sentry).
-- **Cloud Sync or Backups**: To store your data securely if you choose to enable it.

 These services may collect anonymized or aggregated data subject to their own privacy policies.

+## 4. Data Retention

+We retain analytics and diagnostic data for as long as necessary to improve the app experience.

+If you request deletion, we will make reasonable efforts to anonymize or remove any data associated with your device ID.
+However, aggregate or non-identifiable data may be retained for ongoing improvement of the app.

-## 4. Data Security
+## 5. Data Security

-I take your data seriously and use reasonable measures to protect it.
-However, no system is 100% secure, and use of the app is at your own risk.
+We take your data seriously and use reasonable security measures to protect it.
+Analytics and diagnostic data are encrypted in transit and at rest using industry-standard encryption.
+However, no system is completely secure, and use of the app is at your own risk.

-## 5. Your Choices
+## 6. Your Choices

 You can:

 -   Use Purple entirely offline.
-- Clear your data from within the app.
-- Opt out of crash reports or analytics (if available in settings).
+-   Disable analytics and crash reporting (if available in settings).
+-   Request deletion of analytics data linked to your device by emailing privacy@trypurpleapp.com

+**Note**: While we honour deletion requests for identifiable data, we reserve the right to retain anonymized analytics and diagnostic data for ongoing analysis and to improve app performance.

-## 6. Children's Privacy
+## 7. Children's Privacy

 Purple is not intended for use by anyone under the age of 13.
-I do not knowingly collect data from children.
+We do not knowingly collect data from children.

-## 7. Changes to This Policy
+## 8. Changes to This Policy

-This policy may be updated from time to time.
-If changes are significant, I’ll make a reasonable effort to notify users.
-Continued use of the app means you accept the changes.
+This Privacy Policy may be updated periodically to reflect changes in the app, legal requirements, or data practices.
+If any significant changes are made, we will make reasonable efforts to notify you within the app or through other appropriate means.
+Continued use of the app after such updates indicates your acceptance of the revised policy.

-## 8. Contact
+## 9. Contact

-For any privacy-related questions, reach out via email: hello@trypurpleapp.com
+For any privacy related questions, reach out via email: privacy@trypurpleapp.com